swiftlang/swift-experimental-string-processing/Documentation/Evolution/MatchingSemantics.md

 ## Motivation

-Many string processing tasks, like the example in the [overview][declarative-string-processing-overview] of processing a Unicode data table, operate on ASCII-only input data.
-It should be simple and easy to use Swift regular expressions to match and extract captures from such data.
+Many string processing tasks, like the example in the [overview][declarative-string-processing-overview] of processing a Unicode data table, operate only on the ASCII portions of their input data.
+It should be simple and easy to use regular expressions to match and extract captures from such data in Swift.

-For more sophisticated tasks, Swift regular expressions also need to support controlling:
+At the same time, Swift's String API provides multiple views of a string's components, from grapheme clusters (`Character`s) down to the UTF-8 code units that represent the string's underlying data, and a rich Unicode feature set.
+With these features in mind, regular expressions should also support controlling:

 - Whether `.` matches a byte, a code point, or a grapheme cluster
 - The semantic level of character classes